Behavior of Gaussian curvature and mean curvature near non-degenerate singular points on wave fronts: Introduction

-called {\it product curvature\/} along cuspidal edges, and show that its absolute value $|\kappa_\Pi|$ is an \lq intrinsic invariant\rq .
-Using $\kappa_\Pi$, we give a necessary and sufficient condition for the boundedness of the Gaussian curvature function around cuspidal edges.
-We then discuss the limiting behavior of $\kappa_\Pi$ when cuspidal edges accumulate to other singularities, in Section \ref{sec:general}.
-As a consequence, we get the following property of the limiting normal curvature: \begin{introtheorem} Let $f:\U\to (M^3,g)$ be a front, and $p\in \U$ a non-degenerate singular point, where $\U$ is a domain in $\R^2$ and $(M^3,g)$ is a Riemannian manifold.
+called {\it normalized product curvature}, which is an \lq intrinsic invariant\rq\ of swallowtail singularities and related to the boundedness of the Gaussian curvature function (cf.\ Proposition \ref{prop:gaussbdd}).
+We then discuss the limiting behavior of $\kappa_c$ and $\kappa_\nu$ when cuspidal edges accumulate to other singularities, in Section \ref{sec:general}.
+As a consequence, we get the following property of the limiting normal curvature: \begin{introtheorem} Let $f:\U\to (M^3,g)$ be a front, and $p\in \U$ a non-degenerate singular point, where $\U$ is a domain in $\R^2$ and $(M^3,g)$ is a Riemannian $3$-manifold.
 Then the Gaussian curvature of $f$ is rationally bounded at $p$ if and only if the limiting normal curvature $\kappa_\nu(p)$ is equal to zero. \end{introtheorem} The definition of rational boundedness is given in Definition \ref{def:rational}.